All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Here is what to expect from your training on semaglutide:

 • Strength: Barbell lifts (squat, deadlift, clean, snatch) should be maintained.
-If you are eating adequate protein and carbs around training, absolute strength stays stable.
+If you're eating adequate protein and carbs around training, absolute strength stays stable.
 Some athletes even see strength gains as body fat drops and recovery improves.

 • Gymnastics: This is where you see the biggest improvement.
 Pull-ups, muscle-ups, and handstand work become dramatically easier as body weight decreases.
-Expect to unlock movements that felt impossible at a higher weight.
+Expect to access movements that felt impossible at a higher weight.

 • Metcons: Short, intense WODs (under 10 minutes) should be unaffected.
 Longer metcons (20+ minutes) may require pre-WOD fueling to ensure adequate energy.
 A banana or energy bar 60 minutes before helps.

 • Engine work: Rowing, biking, and running improve as you carry less weight.
-Your cardiovascular system does not have to work as hard to move a lighter body.
+Your cardiovascular system doesn't have to work as hard to move a lighter body.

 Nutrition for CrossFitters on Semaglutide